If you’re considering equity release, you’re probably wondering what costs are associated with it.

 - So, even though the interest rate can stay the same, the amount you owe to your provider will be calculated every month or every year based on the larger amount

-How do interest rates compare?
+How do lifetime mortgage rates compare?

 The actual rate you secure when taking out equity release will depend on your individual circumstances, requirements and the product selected.